ryutakomori/python/README.md

 # build and run
 docker-compose up -d

+# container connect
+docker exec -it python /bin/bash

 # remove
 docker-compose down --rmi all

-# container connect
-docker exec -it python /bin/bash
+# How to add library
+When adding a library please describe the necessary item in requirements.txt and rebuild

 # start
 docker-compose start